mchabrol/Interactions-MVA/README.md

 ## Main Notebooks

-Three main notebooks are:
+The main notebooks are:

 - **`main.ipynb`**: Implements the base model described in the paper.
 It reproduces the results of the paper and serves as a reference for the other experiments.
 - **`main_neutral_agents_fixed.ipynb`**: Introduces a fixed fraction of neutral agents and observes the evolution of the system.
 - **`effect_of_alpha.ipynb`**: Analyzes the effect of the coupling parameter $\alpha$ in the case of a fixed fraction of neutral agents.
 This notebook explores how $\alpha$ influences the system’s polarization.

-Each notebook is accompanied by a corresponding `.py` file, containing the functions implementing these experiments.
+Notebooks are accompanied by `.py` file, containing the functions implementing these experiments.
+**To reproduce the results of the report, just run the notebooks sequentially**.

 ---
 ## Code Architecture